dgroomes/my-software/README.md

        brew install kcat
        ```
 15. Install Python 3 and do basic setup
-     * Note: Consider installing manually or using something like HomeBrew.
+     * Note: Consider installing manually or using something like Homebrew.
 There are pros and cons to each approach.
-       To install using HomeBrew, use the following command.
+       To install using Homebrew, use the following command.
      * ```shell
        brew install python
        ```